 Osumi Peninsula is a peninsula protruding from the southern part of Kagoshima prefecture.
 It includes Shibushi city, Kanoya city, Kimotsuki District etc. When Sakurajima erupted in January 1914, Osumi Peninsula and Sakurajima were expanded.
 Close to the Satsuma Peninsula, there are ferry services leading to the Osumi Peninsula in operation.

-Sightseeing spots include Cape Sata, which is located at the southernmost tip of the island of Kyushu, and Wakashio Shuzo Shochu Distillery, "Senkoku-Kura", which produces shochu liquor, a specialty of this region.
-In addition, we also recommend scenic spots of nature including Arahira Tenjin Shrine.
+Sightseeing spots include Sata Cape which is a cape located at the southernmost tip of Kyushu, and Chikakuzakura which produces Shochu, a specialty of this region.
+We also recommend natural scenic areas such as Arupairi Tenjin.

 Tourism information: Osumi Peninsula